neolead/catcatcher/README.md

-Cat food access control..
+Bluetooth (BLE) Cat food access control.. based on ESP-WROOM-32

-ESP-WROOM-32
+Blacklist of single cat, with ble beacon.

 After start - connect to wifi feed with password feedfeed , open browser http://192.168.4.1 and set value to run.